Key Investment Facts

 About RE/MAX

-The operational structure of a RE/MAX franchise typically follows an owner-operator involvement model, requiring the franchisee to be active in the business.
-New owners undergo two weeks of initial training to learn the brand's proprietary systems and management techniques.
-A standard office usually employs around ten staff members and agents to handle client needs.
-Day-to-day responsibilities involve recruiting high-performing agents, managing office logistics, and overseeing local marketing efforts within a defined territory structure.
-To ensure long-term success, the corporate office provides robust franchisee support systems, including ongoing professional development and advanced technology platforms.
+The operational model for a RE/MAX franchise generally follows an owner-operator involvement structure, where the franchisee takes an active role in management.
+New owners undergo two weeks of initial training to learn the brand's systems and recruitment strategies.
+A typical office employs around 10 staff members, including administrative support and licensed agents.
+Day-to-day responsibilities involve recruiting top-tier talent, managing office culture, and overseeing local marketing efforts.
+The franchise uses a specific territory structure to ensure market coverage without excessive internal competition.
+To ensure long-term success, RE/MAX provides extensive franchisee support systems, including global brand recognition, advanced technology tools, and ongoing professional development resources.

-RE/MAX is a deeply established brand in the real estate industry with 51 years in business and 48 years of experience in franchising.
-The system currently maintains a massive footprint of approximately 9,000 total units, though it has recently seen a slight contraction with a net growth rate of -0.50%.
-Despite this marginal dip in expansion, the system remains relatively stable with a low failure rate of 2.00%.
-Franchisee satisfaction currently sits at a moderate 72 out of 100, suggesting that while the brand is a dominant market force, there is some room for improvement in the relationship between the corporate entity and its local operators.
+RE/MAX is a long-standing giant in the real estate industry with 51 years in business and 48 years of franchising experience.
+Currently, the system maintains a massive footprint of approximately 9,000 total units.
+While the brand is well-established, it has recently seen a slight contraction with a net growth rate of -0.50%.
+Despite this minor dip in expansion, the system remains relatively stable, evidenced by a low 2.00% failure rate.
+Franchisee satisfaction is currently rated at 72 out of 100, suggesting that while the majority of owners are content with the model, there is some room for improvement in the relationship between the corporate entity and its local operators.

-This opportunity is designed for owner-operators who possess a minimum net worth of $250,000 and at least $35,000 in liquid capital.
-The ideal candidate typically has a strong background in sales or management and thrives in a high-energy, networking-heavy lifestyle.
-While the brand is accessible to first-time franchisees due to its extensive support systems, it is equally attractive to experienced real estate professionals looking to scale their own brokerage.
-Prospective owners should be aware of key risks, including high sensitivity to fluctuating interest rates and the intense competition from low-commission, tech-based disruptors that can squeeze traditional profit margins.
+This franchise opportunity is primarily designed for owner-operators who possess a strong background in sales, management, or real estate.
+To qualify, candidates need a minimum net worth of $250,000 and at least $35,000 in liquid capital.
+The model is well-suited for both first-time business owners looking for a proven brand and experienced real estate professionals aiming to scale their own brokerage.
+It offers a flexible lifestyle for those who enjoy networking and community involvement.
+However, potential franchisees should be aware of key risks, such as high sensitivity to fluctuating interest rates and the intense competition from low-commission digital disruptors that can squeeze profit margins.

 Training Program: 2 weeks of initial training included.